-- 5.1 The Commissioners Court of Polk County hereby appoints the Environmental Enforcement Officer of the County, a regularly salaried full-time County employee, as Administrator to this program and the abatement procedures prescribed in this Policy. - 5.2 Abatement of a public nuisance under these procedures may be initiated by any person by written complaint with the Administrator. - 5.3 The Administrator shall make a record of all written complaints received. - The Administrator shall review the complaint and make a determination as to whether a public nuisance exists.
+- 5.1 The Commissioners Court of Polk County hereby appoints the Environmental Enforcement Officer of the County, a regularly salaried full-time County employee, as Administrator to this program and the abatement-procedures prescribed in this Policy. - 5.2 Abatement of a public nuisance under these procedures may be initiated by any person by written complaint with the Administrator. - 5.3 The Administrator shall make a record of all written complaints received. - 5.4 The Administrator shall review the complaint and make a determination as to whether a public nuisance exists.
 In order to administer these procedures, the Administrator may enter any premises in the unincorporated areas of the County at a reasonable time to inspect, investigate, or abate a public nuisance, or to enforce Chapter 343 of the Texas Health and Safety Code, as amended.
 Before entering the premises, the Administrator must exhibit proper identification to the owner, occupant, lessee, manager, or other appropriate person. - 5.5 If the Administrator determines that a public nuisance does not exist, he will then close the matter, make a record of his/her findings and take no further action thereon. - 5.6 If the Administrator determines that a public nuisance exists as defined by Section 3 of this Policy, he shall request a title opinion from an abstract company regarding ownership of the premises on which the public nuisance exists, and serve written Notice to Abate Nuisance on the owner, and, if applicable, the lessee, occupant, agent, or person in charge of the premises.
 Written Notice to Abate Nuisance may also be served on the person responsible for causing a public nuisance on the premises when that person is not the owner, lessee, occupant, agent, or person in charge of the premises, and the person responsible can be identified.
-The written Notice to Abate Nuisance shall comply with and be served as provided in Section 6 of this Policy.
+The written

-- 5.7 After the expiration of 31 days from the date on which the County's written Notice to Abate Nuisance is served, the Administrator shall inspect the premises described in the complaint. - 5.8 If the Administrator determines that the public nuisance has been abated, he shall make a record of his/her findings and take no further action thereon. - 5.9 If the Administrator determines that the public nuisance has not been abated, but there has been no request for a hearing by the person who received the Notice to Abate Nuisance, the Administrator shall follow the procedures set out in Section 7 of this Policy. - 5.10 If the Administrator determines that the public nuisance has not been abated and that a hearing has been requested by the person who received the Notice to Abate Nuisance, the Administrator shall follow the procedures set out in Section 8 of this Policy.
+- Notice to Abate Nuisance shall comply with and be served as provided in Section 6 of this Policy. - 5.7 After the expiration of 31 days from the date on which the County's written Notice to Abate Nuisance is served, the Administrator shall inspect the premises described in the complaint. - 5.8 If the Administrator determines that the public nuisance has been abated, he shall make a record of his/her findings and take no further action thereon. - 5.9 If the Administrator determines that the public nuisance has not been abated, the Administrator shall follow the procedures set out in Section 7 of this Policy.